frogletjs/froglet/README.md

 # Froglet

 Manage your Component Library and export your Design System.
-Froglet is a system to scaffold your front-end components outside.
+Froglet is a system to scaffold your front-end components and connect them with your project.